-Pinterest can be a game changer with regard to delivering your message to the right audience and building a profitable online business.
+Pinterest can be a game changer when it comes to delivering your message to the right audience and building a profitable online business.
 I’ve been blogging for a few years now, but only used Pinterest for saving some recipes and crafts.
-I can’t believe how badly I missed the boat on the huge opportunity to build a Pinterest presence, increase my Pinterest viewers, and grow my blogging business.
+I can’t believe how badly I missed the boat on the tremendous opportunity to build a Pinterest presence, increase my Pinterest viewers, and grow my businesses.

-In January, I decided to focus on Pinterest as one of my blog advertising channels for 2017.
-I started by reading everything I could find about using Pinterest for growing a business and I kept watching what happened, which quite frankly was not much for the first five months of the year as my statistics inched up to 3,000 viewers.
+In January 2017, I decided to focus on Pinterest as one of my blog advertising programs.
+I started by reading everything I could find about using Pinterest for growing a business.
+I watched my Pinterest account meticulously as I made tweaks.
+Quite frankly, not much happened for the first five months of the year as my statistics inched up to 3,000 viewers in early June.
+And then, the numbers exploded!

 Organized my Pinterest Boards